 noindex meta tags to tell Google not to include these pages in search results.
 However, we don't control Google.
 If a private URL is shared and linked to a lot, there is some possibility that it could be found in Google.

 What happens if I downgrade my account?

 When you downgrade your account, you lose the option to make private saves.
-If you make changes to a private Pen, Post, or Collection after downgrading to a free account, it will become public when you save it.
+If you make changes to any private content after downgrading to a free account, it will become public when you save it.
 Otherwise, it will remain private.

-Public Pens on CodePen are MIT licensed, but Private Pens have no license at all.
+Public Pens and Projects on CodePen are MIT licensed, but Private Pens and Projects have no license at all.
 This is so you can apply your own license if you wish.
 For example, if you wish to send work-in-progress to a client, you can still be safe in that you retain full ownership and the code can't be copied freely.
 Read More.